-No Subject Ву 1 Issue minutes and post of web site Secretary 2 Issue details of the Welsh Government consultation on representation Secretary
+No Subject Ву 1 Issue minutes and post of web site Secretary 2 Issue details of the Welsh Government consul- tation on representation Secretary

-AND A STATE OF THE The second secon

-3 Consider and issue details of what improve- Chair

-ments are sought to the A55

-4 Publish the rail report and press release regard- Secretary

-ing the rail surveys

-5 Arrange meetings with the Minister and TFW re- Secretary

-garding the rail surveys

-6 Arrange for future meetings to be hybrid.
-Secretary

-7 Letter to be sent to the IRPW Secretary
+E. CYMDEITHAS CYNGHORAU TREFI A CHYMDEITHA SAU MWYAF GOGLEDD CYMRU 3 Consider and issue details of what improve- Chair ments are sought to the A55 4 Publish the rail report and press release regard- Secretary ing the rail surveys 5 Arrange meetings with the Minister and TFW re- Secretary garding the rail surveys 6 Arrange for future meetings to be hybrid.
+Secretary 7 Letter to be sent to the IRPW Secretary of a meeting of the Executive of the Association held on Friday 15th December 2023 at 10.30am by Zoom